-The Pentium 4 processor in the 775-land package provides an auxiliary mechanism that allows system software to force the processor to reduce its power consumption.
+The Pentium 4 processor provides an auxiliary mechanism that allows system software to force the processor to reduce its power consumption.
 This mechanism is referred to as "On-Demand" mode and is distinct from the Thermal Monitor feature.
 On-Demand mode is intended as a means to reduce system level power consumption.
-Systems using the Pentium 4 processor in the 775-land package must not rely on software usage of this mechanism to limit the processor temperature.
+Systems using the Pentium 4 processor must not rely on software usage of this mechanism to limit the processor temperature.